nextstepsyep/community-on-demand-2021/README.md

 - User cannot notify teacher/administrator of any updates to their project.
 - User cannot add or update new accomplishment badges onto their account.
 - User cannot add multiple people to their project; only one person can work on their project.
+- Administrator cannot not see real-time UI updates to their current class when switching to a different class.

 # Installation Guide for Community on Demand 1.0 (Windows)
 ## PRE-REQUISITES